estnltk/estnltk-model-training/ud_morph_tools/eval_ud_morph_conv/readme.md

 			* `eval_train_ud_v2_10_default_morf_log_<datetime_of_evaluation>.txt`
 			* `eval_dev_ud_v2_10_default_morf_log_<datetime_of_evaluation>.txt`
 			* `eval_test_ud_v2_10_default_morf_log_<datetime_of_evaluation>.txt`

+    * Evaluation measures:
+    	* **Words with correct annotations** -- the percentage of correctly converted words, including words obtaining ambiguous annotations;
+    	* **Words with ambiguous annotations** -- the percentage of words remaining ambiguous after the conversion;

 	Note: you can change settings of the conversion (such as `UDMorphConverter`'s parameters `remove_connegatives` and `generate_num_cases` and corpus subsets (`train`, `dev`, `test`)) in the configuration INI files.